/home is a free 50GB space provided to users of the Rivanna HPC system and is visible from the Rivanna login and compute nodes.

 /scratch space can be obtained by requesting an allocation on Rivanna.
 The process of getting access to Rivanna is described here.

-/project file system provides users with a collaborative space for data storage and sharing.
+The Research Project Storage file system provides users with a collaborative space for data storage and sharing.
 Members in the same group have access to a shared directory created by the team lead or PI.
-Group membership can be defined and managed through the ITS MyGroups system.
+Group membership can be defined and managed through the ITS MyGroups system (requires VPN connection).

 /project storage is mounted on the Rivanna HPC cluster and runs on a new scale-out NAS file system.